 2. Of God; a necessary quality entailing awareness of everything that can be seen, for the attributed being.

 The contingent essence’s existence being preferred over its non-existence.

 The extrinsic being that prefers existence over non-existence for a contingent essence.

 The relation between the specifier and the specification.

-Of God; a necessary quality entailing the attributed being’s conveying the information that is known to Him.
+Of God; a necessary quality entailing the signification of that which is known to the attributed being.